obeidi/poc_rcpPlugin_bndtools/README.md

  6. start the .bndrun with the play-Button.

  ## to implement bndtools in a Eclipse RCP Application
- 1. create in Eclipse a RCP. (https://www.vogella.com/tutorials/EclipseRCP/article.html)
- 2. create a BND-Workspace in your RCP: right Mouseclick on the Project, new->other->Bndtools->"Bnd OSGI Workspace" -> klick next.
+ 1. create a BND-Workspace in your RCP: new->other->Bndtools->"Bnd OSGI Workspace" -> click next.
 	navigate to your RCP-Workarea.
 	choose the workspace 5.3 (we use it hier)
 	create your BND-Workspace
     ![bndtools-Workspace](pic/bndworkspace.png "bndtools-Workspace")

- 3.
+ 2. create a Folder "rcp-app" next to cnf.
+ 3. create in the Folder "rcp-app" an Eclipse RCP. (https://www.vogella.com/tutorials/EclipseRCP/article.html)
+ 4.